DanielMoscoso/100day_challenge/Readme.txt

 		 a panel in a new window, after clicking the 'Known' button on the top right corner.
 The button exists, and creates a pop up window, but right now, the window it is empty.
+		-The user can now see all the words they know in a dedicated screen.
 ===============================================================================